prime31/Nez/FAQs/FarseerPhysics.md

 ## Low Level API
-The low level API provides a small number of Components that handle synching the Nez Transform with the Farseer Body.
+The low level API provides a small number of Components that handle syncing the Nez Transform with the Farseer Body.
 These can be used to get up and running quickly but they are more here to be used as a template so that you can create your own custom subclasses.

 - **FSGenericBody**: manages the Farseer Body (and provides public access to it) and syncs it with the Nez Transform.
 That's about all you get with it.
 To make adding collision shapes and joints easier there are a pile of extension methods on the Body class.
 They all take care of converting from pixel space to simulation space as well.

 - **FSRenderableBody**: manages the Farseer Body and syncs it with the Nez Transform.
 Where it differs from the `FSGenericBody` is that there are some subclasses that are instantly useable: `FSBoxBody`, `FSCircleBody`, `FSPolygonBody` and `FSCompoundPolygonBody`.
 These Components all take in a Texture2D/Subtexture and create the Farseer Body, Fixture and Shape for you.
 They also handle rendering as well. `FSCompoundPolygonBody` will generate the collision shape based on the texture which can be really handy.

+There are a few helpers available to make working with Farseer's API more convenient.
+The `Body` class has a bunch of extension methods for adding Fixtures and Joints that all let you use standard Nez pixel coordinates (as opposed to having to convert everything to Farseer simulation units).
+If you want to skip out completely on the `FSGenericBody` and `FSRenderableBody` classes and use Farseer directly you can use the `Nez.Farseer.BodyFactory` to create Farseer Bodies all in Nez pixel coordinates.